Making a complaint about workplace sexual harassment

 - a lawyer.

-We know that raising an issue like this in the workplace can be challenging.
-As a start, you can take our Difficult conversation in the workplace employee course to help you prepare.
-It’s free and only takes a short time to complete.
+As a start, you can take our free Difficult conversation in the workplace – employee course to help you prepare.
+It has practical advice and takes 20 to 30 minutes to complete.

 Unions are organisations that represent employees and can look into suspected breaches of workplace laws.
 There are unions for many industries, including: